A Modern Primer on Processing in Memory: Introduction

-Regardless of the approach taken to PIM, there are key practical adoption challenges that system architects and programmers must address to enable the widespread adoption of PIM across the computing landscape and in different domains of workloads.
-In addition to describing work along the two key approaches, we also discuss these challenges in \juanrrr{in this tutorial paper}, along with existing work that addresses these challenges.
+Regardless of the approach taken to \gls{PIM}, there are key practical adoption challenges that system architects and \omv{system} programmers must address to enable the widespread adoption of \gls{PIM} across the computing landscape and in different domains of workloads\gf{,} including \gfv{(1)~programming models and code generation support (via compilers, high-level APIs, and software frameworks) for \gls{PIM}; (2)~runtime engines for adaptive code and data scheduling, data mapping, access/sharing control; (3)~memory coherence mechanisms that allow for collaborative host--\gls{PIM} execution; (4)~virtual memory support for \omvi{a} unified memory space between host and \gls{PIM} main memory; (5)~data structures that inherently take into account the concurrent execution model of a many-core \gls{PIM} system; and (6)~infrastructures to assess the benefits and feasibility of \gls{PIM} systems, including benchmarks and simulation \omvi{infrastructures} for \gls{PIM} prototyping.} In addition to describing \omv{research and development} along the two key approaches \omv{to \gls{PIM}}, we also discuss these challenges \juanrrr{in this \omv{article}}\omvi{,} along with existing work that addresses these challenges.

-Before we describe in detail the two modern approaches to PIM in Section~\ref{sec:pim}, we first describe major trends affecting main memory (Section~\ref{sec:majortrends}), then demonstrate many reasons why we need to have intelligent memory controllers to enhance memory scaling into the future (Section~\ref{sec:intmemcont}), followed by an analysis of the major shortcomings of the processor-centric computing paradigm which PIM intends to augment, disrupt, and perhaps in some cases displace (Section~\ref{sec:processorcentric}).
+Before we describe in detail the two modern approaches to \gls{PIM} in Section~\ref{sec:pim}, we first describe major trends affecting main memory (Section~\ref{sec:majortrends}), then demonstrate many reasons why we need to have intelligent memory controllers to enhance memory scaling into the future (Section~\ref{sec:intmemcont}), followed by an analysis of the major shortcomings of the processor-centric computing paradigm \omv{that} \gls{PIM} intends to augment, disrupt, and perhaps in some cases displace (Section~\ref{sec:processorcentric}).